For Rural California Communities

 The amount of HOME funding California receives each year is determined by a need-based formula as verified by US Census data released every 10 years.
-For the fiscal year of 2004, the State of California received about $60.9 million.

 Funding from the HOME Investment Partnership Program can be used for homeowner and rental housing development, as well as owner-occupied housing rehabilitation.
 By federal law, 15 percent of HOME funding is set aside for Community Housing Development Organizations, which are nonprofits especially created to undertake housing development.